srozemuller/rozemuller_blog/content/blog/2021-10-27-avd-automation-cocktail-avd-automated-with-terraform-cloud/index.md

 - Directory.Read.All or Group.Read.All

 For creating an application registration automated I used PowerShell.
 The application has a custom role at the subscription level.
 I copied the contributor role and added the <meta charset="utf-8"></meta>“Microsoft.Authorization/\*/Write” action.
 Actually, I removed the write rule from the notActions.
-Basically, only a subscription owner has these permissions.
+Only a subscription owner has these permissions.
 Due to security reasons, I created a Contributor Plus role.
 It is almost the same but then also with Authorization Write permissions.

 <mark>The application also has Group.ReadWrite.All permissions for reading groups via Terraform.</mark>